samcolson4/melody-maker/README.md

 f.mid: [A2 A2 C3 D2 F2 G2 D3 D#2 F3 A#2 D#3 D2 F2 D2 F2 A2 F3 A#2 A#2 D#3]
 ```

+### Instruments
+This flag sets the channel value.
+In Logic Pro, these values dictate what instrument is played with loading in the midi file.
+The instruments available are:
+- piano
+- synth
+- bass
+- pluck-synth
+- strings
+- session-strings
+- brass
+- trumpet
+- edrums
+- drums
+- organ
+- e-piano
+- synth-strings
+- analog-synth
+- synth-brass
+- sculpture-synth

 ## To do
 - [X] Build initial random midi output
 - [X] Expand available scales (minor).